Follow us:

 From new land estates to apartments, the very best development projects in Western Australia were recognised on Friday night at the prestigious Urban Development Institute of Australia (UDIA WA) Awards for Excellence.

-UDIA WA CEO, Tanya Steinbeck, said that there was a common theme among these award winners, with many having a significant focus on high levels of social amenity that benefit residents and the surrounding local community.
+UDIA WA CEO, Tanya Steinbeck, said there was a common theme among the award winners, with many having a significant focus on high levels of social amenity that benefit residents and the surrounding local community.

 “High-quality development can have a fantastic impact on a local area by not only delivering new housing but by providing greater access to shops, cafes, playgrounds and other public open spaces in close proximity to where people are living,” Ms Steinbeck said.